Cerebra Integrated Technologies approves CIRP initiation

 1 Day5 Days1 Month6 Months1 Year5 Years

-Who will be appointed as the Interim Resolution Professional to oversee the CIRP proceedings?
+Who will be appointed as the Interim Resolution Professional (IRP) to oversee the CIRP proceedings?

-What is the estimated timeline for the resolution process and potential impact on Cerebra's operations?
+What is the estimated timeline for the resolution process and potential impact on the company's stock listing?

-How will the company's creditors and debt obligations be restructured during the CIRP?
+How will the initiation of CIRP affect the company's existing creditors and outstanding debt obligations?

 Cerebra Integrated Technologies